-An addiction recovery professional can support love addicts during their treatment and recovery.
+An addiction treatment professional can support love addicts during their treatment and recovery.
 Multi-modal, holistic approaches can help to treat the whole individual.
 Love addicts can find this support through a licensed residential treatment provider.

 During recovery, many love addicts attend 12-step meetings such as SLAA.
-This can help love addicts to form a community with other sufferers.
+This can help love addicts form a community with other sufferers.

 Sex addiction and love addiction are distinct disorders and diagnoses.
 Still, they have many similarities.
 Sex addicts and love addicts often receive the same treatment in the residential setting.

-The similarities between the two diagnoses include:
+The similarities between the two diagnoses include the following: